adambraimbridge/concepts-rw-neo4j/README.md

 The type field is not currently validated against the path

-For this first phase "TME" and "UPP" are the only valid authorities, any other Authority will result in a 400 bad request response
+"TME", "UPP" and "Smartlogic" are the only valid authorities, any other Authority will result in a 400 bad request response.

 Invalid json body input, or uuids that don't match between the path and the body will result in a 400 bad request response.

 ### GET /{taxonomy}/{uuid}
-Thie internal read should return what got written
+The internal read should return what got written

 If not found, you'll get a 404 response.